rajayush01/Dynamic-Event-Calendar/README.md

 Event Management

-1. Click on any day to add an event
+1. Double click on any day to add an event
+2. Single Click to view the events on that day
-2. Edit or delete existing events
+3. Edit or delete existing events
-3. Add details like:
+4. Add details like:

   I. Event name
   II.
 Start and end times
   III.
 Optional description
   IV.
 Event color

 Advanced Capabilities